The W Hotel in Muscat!

 Now this was the cherry on the top (hotel?).
 We actually had a drink here before we embarked on our roadtrip because we saw photos online and wanted to check it out.

-Quick side note, when we had a drink there one of the servers accidentally spilled a green smoothy over my wife’s clothes, they apologized and we got free drinks, no biggie, but eventho after this little incident this place just stuck with us the entire trip which is what made us decide to book a night at the W.
+Quick side note, when we had a drink there, one of the servers accidentally spilled a green smoothie over my wife’s clothes, they apologized and we got free drinks, no biggie, but even though after this little incident, this place just stuck with us the entire trip, which is what made us decide to book a night at the W.

-After our drink we asked downstairs at the lobby what the price was of one night, they said 440 dollars, ouch!
-We said well, we’ll think about it and left.
-After our trip we came back and the staff member remembered us!
-He said, welcome back, excellent choice.
+After our drink, we asked downstairs at the lobby what the price was for one night, they said 440 dollars, ouch!
+We said, well, we’ll think about it, and left.
+After our trip, we came back, and the staff member remembered us!
+He said, Welcome back, excellent choice.
 I thought that was quite funny.

 Back to the terrace, first you have a huge open space on the 6th floor named the Siddharta Lounge by Buddha-Bar, when you walk further there is a bar with a long pool in front of it on the edge of the building.
 It’s truly spectacular.
 We stayed here for hours, sipping on drinks.